WTF is WDT: Decoding the Science and History of Espresso Distribution

 Anatomy of the Ideal Tool

 Not all needles are created equal.
 Early regressions saw enthusiasts using toothpicks or forks, which often created more pits and channels than they solved.
 Modern precision demands a specific needle gauge.
 Optimal tools utilize needles between 0.25mm and 0.4mm in diameter.
 Anything thicker acts like a plow, displacing coffee rather than flowing through it.
-Tools like the
+Tools like the or the 3D-printed tool provide the necessary flexibility and spread to turn a bed of grounds into a fluid-like state.

 The Sun and Earth Methodology